Last Updated on August 28, 2020

 Although a lot of marketing exists solely in digital form, print media still exists for good reason — it works.
 And, any time you talk about your business or the work you do, following it up with a crisp, clean, and professional business card is a great way to make a lasting impression.

 Furthermore, it encourages word-of-mouth marketing, and it’s something a lot of people will hold onto for the foreseeable future.
 So, your business and brand are always accessible regardless of when they need you.

-If you’ve been avoiding designing your business cards or you’re designing them for a brand new business, you’re in the right place.
+If you’ve been avoiding designing your business cards or you’re wanting a card design for a brand new business, but not ready to hire a professional designer, you’re in the right place.
 In this article, I cover 8 of the best ways to ensure your business cards do their job.

 So, let’s dive in!

 1. Understand the Purpose of Your Business Cards

 Before you get started designing your business cards, it’s important to understand what you’re using them for.
 Aside from a form of print marketing, you can also include a call-to-action to encourage potential customers or clients to do something.

 - Encourage them to get in touch with you